-This pathway positions you to be a teacher leader in Georgia P-12 public schools and recommends you for a master’s level teachig certificate (T-5), which earns a higher salary.
+This pathway positions you to be a teacher leader in Georgia P-12 public schools and recommends you for a master’s level teaching certificate (T-5), which earns a higher salary.
 And because special education continues to be a critical shortage area in Georgia, our graduates often have high job placement rates and can choose where they want to work.

 With this training, you will be prepared to provide evidence-based practices in special education and support other educators in providing appropriate interventions for students with high-incidence disabilities.

 - Earn your master’s while working in the field